chawin-a/NetworkCoding/Readme.md

 # Network Coding for Security Communication
 This is a project for generate linear program from DAC that has one eavesdropper in one channel and solve it.
-To show that how to establish secure channel using ramdom bits and send messages through the channel.
+To show that how to establish secure channel using random bits and send messages through the channel.